Spleric/Encora/README.md

 # Encora
 A HTML5 Library to bring 'Page' rendering, Template Engine to the client side and accelerate performance.

+It also includes a complete UX Design, Animations, Media manipulation and much more..

 To get started: